Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 BTL properties and capital gains tax

-If an individual disposes of an asset, they’ll pay Capital Gains Tax (CGT) on the profit, or ‘gain’, that they make from doing so.
+If an individual disposes of an asset, they’ll pay Capital Gains Tax (CGT) on the profit, or ‘gain’, that they make from doing so, with special Capital Gains rules in place for properties.
 Companies don’t pay CGT, because they pay Corporation Tax on any profits that they make instead.

-If you’re looking to grow your portfolio of buy-to-let properties, then owning them through a limited company could help you do so more quickly.
+If you’re looking to grow your property portfolio, such as acquiring more buy-to-lets, then owning them through a limited company could help you do so more quickly.
 This is because not paying CGT puts more of the earnings back into the business, giving you a handy leg up in expanding your property portfolio faster.

 It’s a bit of a minefield which is why we always recommend talking to our team about the tax benefits of operating as a sole trader versus a limited company.
 We’ll look at your individual circumstances to offer tailored advice.